 After configuring the slideshow, you will have full-screen, live dashboards one after the other at equal time intervals.
 Slideshows will be visible in the Slideshows page based on the user’s permissions.

 We hope this article helped you in organizing and setting up TV dashboards using Bold BI.
 If you have any questions or require clarifications, please post them in the comments section available below.
 You can also contact us by submitting your queries through the Bold BI website, or if you already have an account, you can log in to submit your support query.
-Bold BI dashboards now come with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.